eddelbuettel/rcppgetconf/README.md

 ### Status

 It contains two useful functions right now.
-It builds cleanly, but so far only on Linux.
-Help with OS X would greatly appreciated.
+It currently builds cleanly on Linux and OS X; reports from other builds would (and PRs where needed) would be greatly appreciated.

 ### Author